DavyJonesLocker/ruby-context_validations/README.md

 Currently only `MiniTest` is supported.
 We are open to pull requests for supporting additional test frameworks but we only work with `MiniTest` so we probably won't go out of the way to support something we're not using.

 We highly recommend using [ValidAttribute](https://github.com/bcardarella/valid_attribute) to test your validations.
-The following example are done using
+The following example is done using
 `ValidAttribute`.

 ### MiniTest ###